riolly/create-t3-app/README.md

 Here is my experience:<br/>
 I make component animation on css and realize that you can move it to tailwind custom style.
 I use scss on svg animation and realize css is not for this kind of job.
-You will screw up really fast (sarah drasnes said).
+You will screw up really fast (sarah drasner said).
 I move using animation library instead ([more below](#animation-🌟)).

 ##### Add prettier config file `prettier.config.cjs`